mnijadi/mobilenet-transfer-learning/README.md

 ## Description

 Our goal is to use the MobileNetV2 pretrained CNN model to build an Alpaca classifier.
+*Note: notebooks are run on google colab*

 ## Aknowledgements